Seasonal Ride Series

 December and Following Months

 Usually in Summer, this seasonal ride series would focus on rivers and river tracks.
-However, in the summer of 2022/23 the national parks along rivers remain closed due to flood impact, and may stay closed into autumn of 2023.
+During the summer of 2022/23, the national parks along rivers remain closed.
+This is due to flood impact.
+They may stay closed into autumn of 2023.

 Accordingly, this series is suspended until I can get more certainty about access to national parks and reserves.